amuzetnoM/artifactvirtual/bootcamp/README.md

 ## Contributing
 See `CONTRIBUTING.md` in the project root for guidelines on contributing to the Cockpit Orchestrator Bootcamp.

+## [2025-05-22] Llama-3, DSPy, and Persistent Memory Integration
+- Llama-3 (via Ollama) is now the default LLM for logic, reasoning, and chat.
+To use, run: `ollama pull llama3`.
+- DSPy is installed and integrated for advanced intent parsing and logic translation.
+- Persistent memory is provided by PostgreSQL + pgvector, with fail-safe management via pm2.
+- The orchestrator is now modular, robust, and ready for advanced system automation and reasoning.
+- The full LLM system manual is used as the system prompt for the LLM, ensuring it understands all system commands and logic.
+- `.env` file is used to manage the system prompt externally for easy updates.
+- See `bootcamp/LLM_SYSTEM_MANUAL.md` for the full system prompt and command reference.

 ---

 For further details, see the architecture and checklist markdown files in this directory.